opulo-inc/docs/docs/feeders/3-software-update/software-update.md

 9. Hold down the BOOT button located here on the feeder:
    ![boot button](img/boot-button.png)

 10. While holding the BOOT button, insert the pins of the programmer into the plated holes on the feeder as shown in the picture below.
 The holes are slightly offset, so the programmer pins will stay in contact with the through holes.
 Once connected, release the BOOT button.
+If the feeder's LED flashes and turns red, it is not ready to be programmed.
+Try again.

     !!!
 Note
         The feeder does not need to be mounted on a rail for this step; it can be powered by the programmer.